singhari/pieEaterGame/README.md

 <center><img src="https://images.jointheleague.org/module-navigation/rundebug.png" height="100px"></center>

-At the top of the screen you will see the "RUN AND DEBUG" menu. ( But this one will read 'pieEater', not 'DragonFight')
+At the top of the screen you will see the "RUN AND DEBUG" menu. ( But yours will read 'pieEater', not 'DragonFight')

 <center><img src="https://images.jointheleague.org/module-navigation/run_menu_closed.png" width="300px"></center>